Yasin Tehsil

 Yasin (in Urdu: یاسین/یسین) is a tehsil of Gupis-Yasin District in the Gilgit-Baltistan region of Pakistan.

 It consists of several side-valleys, including Siliharang, Heltar, Damalgan, Barkhai, Gindai, Masher (مشر), Noh, Bujayot, Center Yasin, Thaus, Nazbar, Morke, Thui, Sulatanabad, Sandi, Qorkulti, Gholjalti, Barkulti, Hundur, Umalsat, and Darkut.

 Parts of Yasin were affected by the August 2025 flash floods in northern Pakistan.

+Villages

+Administratively, Yasin constitutes Yasin Sub Division, which is part of Ghizer District.
+It is further divided into four local councils: Yasin, Sultanabad, Silgan and Thoi.